 The TV Device shall provide the URL of the Trigger Event Notification service endpoint if Trigger Event Notification functionality is currently being provided by the TV Device.
 If this functionality is not currently available then there is no Trigger Event Notification service endpoint value available.

-5.6.6 Reporting a list of Timeline Selectors and Timelines
+5.6.6 Reporting a list of timeline options

 The unordered list of Timeline Selectors and corresponding properties of Timelines shall contain zero, one or more options for Timelines that can be used as the Synchronization Timeline.
 Each option shall be expressed as a Timeline Selector with corresponding Timeline properties.
 The options represent suggestions by the TV Device of Timelines that can be used as the Synchronization Timeline for the procedures described in clause 4.3.5.
 What options are listed is therefore outside the scope of the present document.
 If a Timeline is listed, this does not guarantee that the Timeline will be available if it is selected by the CSA.
 If a Timeline is not listed this does not indicate that a particular Timeline will be unavailable if the CSA attempts to select it.